HampusAndersson01/Explore-Sverige---Daily-Puzzle/README.md

 5. **Community Engagement:**
    - Players can share their daily results or interesting city/town with a share button, fostering community engagement within social circles.

-## Monetization

-- The game is offered as a free version supported by occasional ads.
-- Monetization through ads helps support the development and maintenance of the game.

 ## Game Name